codescape/jira-scrum-poker/docs/compatibility-matrix.md

 Tip: Always install the latest version of Scrum Poker for Jira and keep it up to date.

-### Enterprise Release support
+### Long Term Support

 Scrum Poker for Jira is always developed against the latest version of Jira Server and Jira Data Center to ensure compatibility with all upcoming changes.
-To ensure compatibility with older versions of Jira Server and Jira Data Center the app Scrum Poker for Jira is also tested against the following enterprise releases:
+To ensure compatibility with older versions of Jira Server and Jira Data Center the app Scrum Poker for Jira is also tested against the following long-term-support releases:

+* Jira Server and Jira Data Center 8.20.x
 * Jira Server and Jira Data Center 8.13.x
 * Jira Server and Jira Data Center 8.5.x